Articles

 Ring Finger

-Love • Emotion • Relationships
+Love • Emotion • Connection

 Pinky Finger

-Independence • Self-Love • Personal Power
+Independence • Self-Expression • Personal Power

 Final Thoughts